ansys/pyansys-geometry/doc/source/user_guide/index.rst

 ==========

-This section provides an overview of the PyGeometry library, explaining key method concepts and approches for primitives, sketches (2D basic shape elements), and model designs.
+This section provides an overview of the PyGeometry library, explaining key method concepts and approaches for primitives, sketches (2D basic shape elements), and model designs.

 .. toctree::